crisislab-platform/ingest-deno/readme.md

 > ```bash
 > psql sensor_data -U postgres -h localhost
 > ```

-3. Create a `.env` file, using `.env.example` as a template, and populate it with database credentials.

-   Don't touch the ports if you're using Docker!
-Remap those in the docker command, and leave the ones in the env template.

 Now you can move on to running the server, either with Docker, or manually with either CLI commands (SystemCTL confiuration is included in the manual section).